The Big Story Headline Article in British Plastics & Rubber (Nov/Dec 18 Issue)

 Since September 2017, there has been a swathe of political rhetoric culminating in the UK’s Autumn 2018 budget announcements.
 Chancellor Philip Hammond outlined several new measures to tackle plastic waste.
 This included introducing a new tax from 1 April 2022 on produced or imported plastic packaging that does not include at least a 30 per cent recycled content.

 The European parliament is also taking action against plastic waste.
 Under the parliament-backed directive, items such as plastic straws, cotton swabs, disposable plastic plates and cutlery would be banned by 2021.
 Additionally, 90% of all plastic bottles would be recycled by 2025.
 Plastics recycling is on the agenda.

 However, the fundamental difficulties in collecting, separating and re-using plastic remain.
 In the UK, each council adopts their own recycling strategy.
 Households in different regions are told to separate and collect different materials.
 Swindon council has taken one step further and is considering burning plastic along with other rubbish rather than sending the material abroad for recycling.
 Other councils, such as Basingstoke, has instructed residents to only recycle certain types of plastic.
-Despite the Chancellor committing £20 million to tackle plastics and boost recycling, there is no unified country-wide strategy.
+Despite the Chancellor committing £20 million to tackle plastics and boost recycling, there is no unified country-wide plastics recycling strategy.

 The successful recycling of any material requires good planning and execution.
 Ironically, this must start at the end of the process.
 Firstly waste plastic must be clearly categorised into material than is recyclable and unrecyclable, possibly using the global definition proposed by Plastics Recycling Europe and The Association of Plastic Recyclers.
 This ensures that recovered plastic waste can be re-used.
 Recovering, transporting and then discarding materials than are unrecyclable is costly in terms of effort, money and energy.